uboslinux/ubos-website/content/docs/development/misc/setting-up-arch-linux/setup-developer-vm-apple-silicon-parallels.md

 ---
-title: How to create a UBOS development VM for Parallels Desktop on Apple Silicon
+title: How to create a UBOS development VM for Parallels Desktop on Apple Silicon computers
-weight: 2020
+weight: 50
+breadcrumbtitle: Parallels VM on Apple Silicon
 ---

 1. Download the ISO with the string "local" in it from